jackocnr/intl-tel-input/README.md

+This branch is in development.
+[Docs for the latest stable release here](https://github.com/jackocnr/intl-tel-input/tree/v7.1.1).

 # International Telephone Input [![Build Status](https://travis-ci.org/jackocnr/intl-tel-input.svg)](https://travis-ci.org/jackocnr/intl-tel-input)
 A jQuery plugin for entering and validating international telephone numbers.
 It adds a flag dropdown to any input, automatically detects the user's country, displays a relevant placeholder and auto formats the number as they type.